Introduction to Web Mapping

 In that

-function we assign a color value for each category and add a final color value for theNULL
+matchfunction we assign a color value for each category and add a final color value for theNULLvalues.

 -